Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Korcula Town Museum: From pre-historic to modern times, the museum details the history of Korcula – and it’s housed in a 16th century palace.

 Top Tip: The Old Town is congested with tourists during the day in the peak season.
-For visitors who stay in Korcula Town overnight, we recommend getting up bright and early to enjoy a blissfully peaceful walk through the city center at dawn.
+For visitors who stay in Korcula Town overnight, we recommend getting up early to enjoy a blissfully peaceful walk through the center.

 Korcula Attractions Outside the Walls

-St. Antun Church: About a half-hour hike from town, make the trek up St. Anthony’s Hill to the St. Antun Church.
-The church is reached via a staircase of 102 steps through a Cypress forest.
-Hikers are rewarded with sweeping views from the hilltop.
+About a half-hour from town, make the trek up St. Anthony’s Hill to the St. Antun Church.
+It’s reached via a staircase of 102 steps through a Cypress forest with sweeping views from the hilltop.

 Ispod Duvana Beach, near the Dominican Monastery, is the most popular Korcula Town beach.
 Other swimming spots are Luka Korculanska Beach, Beach Zakerjan and Banje Beach.

-Although the city is small, there is a plethora of Korcula Town restaurants.
 Seafood is heavily favored as the local cuisine, but there is a strong Italian influence, too.
-As we already mentioned, many of the highly-rated restaurants in Korcula are located along the eastern wall with sea-view seating.
-Read reviews for top Korcula, Croatia restaurants on TripAdvisor.
+As already mentioned, many of the highly-rated restaurants in Korcula are located along the eastern wall with sea-view seating.
+Read reviews

-Although it is difficult to pass up the sea view restaurants, visitors who want an authentic local meal should make the effort to go to Pinjac Pub in the nearby village of Zrnovo.
+Although it’s difficult to pass up the sea view restaurants, visitors who want an authentic local meal should make the effort to go to Bistro La Tache (formally Pinjac Pub) in the nearby village of Zrnovo.

-The family-run restaurant serves traditional fare (try the island’s famous Zrnovksa Makaruni pasta!), locally produced wine and their own homemade beer from their on-site brewery (the only brewery on the island!).
-Not only do they offer delicious feasts at fair prices, they are also an incredibly friendly family.
+The family-run spot serves traditional fare (try the Zrnovksa Makaruni pasta), locally produced wine and their own homemade beer.
+Not only do they offer delicious feasts at fair prices, they are also an incredibly friendly.
 Read reviews!

 Korcula Bars We Recommend